morrownr/USB-WiFi/home/AP_Mode/Bridged_Wireless_Access_Point.md

 source-directory /etc/network/interfaces.d
 ```

-then make a copy of your file and then remove any excess lines from the interfaces file.
+then make a copy of your file and remove any excess lines from the interfaces file.

 To make a backup of your interfaces file first, use the command